Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ---
 This code sets the `checked` property on a radio button to the value `true`.
-The `checked` property is a property specific to radio and checkbox inputs.
+The `checked` property is a boolean property specific to radio and checkbox inputs.
 ***************************************************************
 ## Checkboxes